 A while back I heard a talk by Dave McClure, a long-time angel investor, who also proclaims to be one of the “new breed” of venture capitalists in Silicon Valley, as CEO of 500 Startups, which is either a micro-VC seed fund, or a startup incubator, or both.
 The good news is that he is all about helping early-stage startups, the hard part for entrepreneurs is figuring out what it takes to play.

 Here is just a sampling of the latest terminology and lingo that I gleaned from Dave, and from some additional research on the Internet, that I think every entrepreneur should know, who may be looking for funding now, or down the road:

 - Micro-VCs.
-These are emerging group of professional investors (venture capitalists, ala VCs), who are investing from a fund of other people’s money, with a particular focus on seed-stage startup opportunities.
+These are an emerging group of professional investors (venture capitalists, aka VCs), who are investing from a fund of other people’s money, with a particular focus on seed-stage startup opportunities.
 Seed-stage means promising companies that don’t yet have a revenue stream, and may not yet have a proof of concept.